dmbarbour/glas/docs/GlasApps.md

     * `tn : Scope` - implicitly cleared before commit, can enforce protocols via linear types.
     * `cmp.eq(Scope, Scope) : Boolean` - returns whether two scopes are the same.
     * `cmp.ge(Scope, Scope) : Boolean` - true iff lifespan of left scope greater or equal to right scope
-  * `var(Scope, Name) : Ref` - global variable of given scope and name, serves as a garbage collection root.
+  * `var(Static Scope, Name) : Ref` - global variable of given scope and name, serves as a garbage collection root.
 Name should be a short, meaningful text.
 The default value for a unassigned variable is zero, but this may be influenced by declared schema or usage hints.
+Potentially replaced by program registers.
+    * *Note:* We could support the entire heap API minus 'var', and use static in-out parameters as our GC roots instead.
   * `ref.*` - new refs, weak refs, reference equality
-    * `new(Scope, Data) : Ref` - new anonymous reference at given scope, garbage collected upon becoming unreachable.
+    * `new(Static Scope, Data) : Ref` - new anonymous reference at given scope, garbage collected upon becoming unreachable.
 A new shared-scope Ref may be represented entirely within the runtime until it must be serialized to the shared database.
 Diverges with type error if scope is incompatible with data.
     * `scope(Ref) : Scope` - return scope of a given reference
     * `weak(Ref) : WeakRef` - returns a [weak reference](https://en.wikipedia.org/wiki/Weak_reference).
 A garbage collector may collect Refs only reachable through WeakRefs.
 To access the Ref, use 'fetch' or 'tryfetch'.
     * `weak.fetch(WeakRef) : Ref` - obtain the strong reference associated with a weak reference.
 If the associated Ref has already been garbage collected, this operation will diverge.
 See also: 'tryfetch' from the reflection API.